cfw-guide/dsi.cfw.guide/_pages/en_US/restoring-nand.md

 ---
-title: Restoring a NAND backup (Software Side)
+title: Restoring a NAND backup
 redirect_from:
   - /guide/restoring-nand
 ---